-The Interim President of Peru, JosĂ© MarĂa Balcázar, after being elected.
+The Interim President of Peru, José María Balcázar, after being elected.
 Photo: Congress of Peru/EFE.

-The Interim President of Peru, JosĂ© MarĂa Balcázar, after being elected.
+The Interim President of Peru, José María Balcázar, after being elected.
 Photo: Congress of Peru/EFE.

-Congressman Jose Maria Balcazar Zelada was elected interim president by the Peru’s Congress on February 19, replacing Jose Jeri who was removed last February 17, amid corruption allegations, underscoring the nation’s persistent political instability.
+Peruvian Congressman José María Balcázar Zelada was sworn in as interim president by the Congress on February 19, replacing José Jerí who was removed on February 17 due to corruption allegations, underscoring the nation’s persistent political instability.

-“With 64 votes, the Congressman Jose Maria Balcazar Zelada has been elected President of the Congress of the Republic.
-Consequently, he will assume the office of President of the Republic of Peru”, the highly unpopular Congress announced on social media.
+“With 64 votes, Congressman José María Balcázar Zelada has been elected president of the Congress of the Republic.
+Consequently, he will assume the office of President of the Republic of Peru”, the highly unpopular Congress announced on Wednesday, February 18.

-Jose Maria Balcazar—who had being elected as Congressman in the 2021 general elections for the Peru Libre Party—secured the Peruvian interim presidency, defeating right-wing Maria del Carmen Alva in a Congress’ second-round election, as neither candidate achieved the simple majority of the votes in the initial round.
+José María Balcázar—who had being elected as Congressman in the 2021 general elections for the leftist Peru Libre Party—secured the Peruvian interim presidency, defeating right-winger María del Carmen Alva in a second-round election of the Congress, as neither candidate could reach simple majority of the votes in the initial round.

 En consecuencia, asumirá la encargatura de la Presidencia de la República del Perú. pic.twitter.com/oY8GhnAX1j

-In the first round, Balcazar’s list garnered 46 votes against Alva’s 43.
-Subsequently, the 83-year-old congressman won the second round with 60 to 43 votes and was sworn in as head of the Congressional Board, which automatically makes him Interim President of Peru in the absence of elected authorities by popular vote.
+In the first round, Balcázar garnered 46 votes against Alva’s 43.
+Subsequently, the 83-year-old congressman won the second round with 60 to 43 votes and was sworn in as head of Congress, which automatically makes him interim president of Peru in the absence of elected authorities by popular vote.

-This appointment marks Peru’s nineth Interim President in a decade, a reflection of the political instability in the country run by a far-right Congress with almost no popular support.
+This appointment marks Peru’s nineth president in a decade, a reflection of the political instability in the country run by a far-right Congress with almost no popular support.

-“I am now highly motivated because my friends and colleagues have given me this honor of being able to wear the white and red of Peru on my chest”, Balcazar said in his opening remarks during the swearing ceremony, stating that “it’s possible to build a true democracy” in the country, amid the current political crisis.
+“I am now highly motivated because my friends and colleagues have given me this honor of being able to wear the white and red of Peru on my chest,” Balcázar said in his opening remarks during the swearing in ceremony, adding that “it is possible to build a true democracy” in the country, amid the current political crisis.

-In that sense, the new Interim President pointed out that the objectives would be to “guarantee to the people of Peru that there will be a peaceful democratic and electoral transition, transparent,” secondly, “maintain a real pacification” and that they “the ministries capable of dealing with crime”, and “maintaining an economic line that continues.”
+The new interim president added that his objectives would be to “guarantee that there will be a peaceful and transparent democratic and electoral transition, to maintain real peace, and to ensure that the ministries are capable of dealing with crime,” and “maintaining an economic line that continues.”

-“There are valuable people in Peru who need to be summoned,” he added referring to the political differences and assured that “this is not a time for fighting.”
-In this sense, Balcazar stated that Peru needs “a turning point to guarantee the upcoming elections and demonstrate that the country is not divided,” in a clear political gesture of unity.
+“There are valuable people in Peru who need to be called,” he added, referring to the political differences and stressed that “this is not a time for fighting.”
+In this sense, Balcázar stated that Peru needs “a turning point to guarantee the upcoming elections and demonstrate that the country is not divided,” in a clear political gesture of unity.

-According to these scandals, the Prosecutor’s Office runs two open investigations against him for illegal sponsorship of private interests and influence peddling against the state.
+The Attorney General’s Office is carrying out two investigations against him for illegal sponsorship of private interests and influence peddling against the state.
 He is also being investigated in another case of aggravated influence peddling following reports that nine women who met with him were subsequently hired as public servants without following the regular protocol.

 His removal marks another turbulent chapter in Peru’s recent political history, characterized by successive presidential impeachments and ongoing corruption allegations.